-It is best to visit Croagh Patrick in the summer months as the weather will be warmer and it is less likely to rain.
+It’s best to visit in the summer months when the weather will be warmer and it is less likely to rain.
 Make sure to wrap up well, even on sunny day, as strong winds can make it feel much colder than you expect.

 It contains a craft shop where you can purchase maps and books about the area as well as a variety of items from local craftsmen and women.
 There is also a cafe where you can relax with a bite to eat and a coffee.

 Landmarks at Croagh Patrick